shenjiaxing/shenjiaxing.github.io/_pages/rpgadmission.md

 You may be a strong fit if you enjoy:

-- building systems instead of only running benchmarks
+- Building systems instead of only running benchmarks
-- connecting machine learning with real-world human and domain problems
+- Connecting machine learning with real-world human and domain problems
-- working across models, data, evaluation, and deployment questions
+- Working across models, data, evaluation, and deployment questions
-- turning research ideas into publishable, well-executed work
+- Turning research ideas into publishable, well-executed work

 # Postdoc Opportunities